pyrodie18/LinuxScripts/README.md

 repo-synch.sh -  A script to automatically download an offline versino of Centos, Fedora, and Cert repos along with a few other tools.

 superneter.py - A python script that takes a list of CIDR ranges and supernets them.

+ipa-build.sh - A shell script to build a fully functional Centos IPA server